-Business must be properly brought before an annual meeting in order to be considered by stockholders.
-Any stockholder desiring to present a proposal pursuant to Rule 14a-8 of the Exchange Act to be included in the definitive proxy statement and voted on by the stockholders at the 2023 Annual Meeting of stockholders must submit a written proposal, including all supporting information, to the Company at its principal executive offices no later than February 16, 2023, which is 120 days prior to the anniversary date that we released this Proxy Statement to our stockholders for the Annual Meeting, and must meet all other requirements for inclusion in the proxy statement.
+Business must be properly brought before an Annual Meeting in order to be considered by stockholders.
+Any stockholder desiring to present a proposal pursuant to Rule 14a-8 of the Exchange Act to be included in the definitive proxy statement and voted on by the stockholders at the 2026 Annual Meeting of Stockholders must submit a written proposal, including all supporting information, to the Company at its principal executive offices no later than January [], 2026, which is 120 days prior to the anniversary date that we released this Proxy Statement to our stockholders for the Annual Meeting, and must meet all other requirements for inclusion in the proxy statement.

-As provided in our Bylaws, if a stockholder intends to present a proposal for new business to be considered at the 2023 Annual Meeting of stockholders but does not seek inclusion of the proposal in the Company's proxy statement for that meeting, then such proposal, including all supporting information, must be delivered to and received by the Company at our principal executive offices no earlier than March 28, 2023, which is 120 days prior to the one-year (1) anniversary of this year's Annual Meeting, and no later than April 27, 2023, which 90 days prior to the one-year (1) anniversary of this year's Annual Meeting.
+As provided in our Bylaws, if a stockholder intends to present a proposal for new business to be considered at the 2026 Annual Meeting of stockholders but does not seek inclusion of the proposal in the Company's proxy statement for that meeting, then such proposal, including all supporting information, must be delivered to and received by the Company at our principal executive offices no earlier than January 30, 2026, which is 120 days prior to the one-year (1) anniversary of this year's Annual Meeting, and no later than March 1, 2026, which is 90 days prior to the one-year (1) anniversary of this year's Annual Meeting.